$5 SHIPPING ON RETAIL ORDERS OVER $49!

-Fluoride Toothpaste: Oxyfresh Fluoride Toothpaste is super-concentrated (lasts 4 times longer than store brands) and flavored with natural peppermint oil and xylitol, a natural plaque-fighting ingredient.
+Cavity Protection Fluoride Toothpaste: This fluoride toothpaste is super-concentrated (lasts 4 times longer than store brands) and flavored with natural peppermint oil and xylitol, a natural plaque-fighting ingredient.
 Zinc and Oxygene® wipe out odors, and non-staining fluoride fights cavities.
 Dye-free and low-abrasion to protect your enamel.
 More information...

 Oxyfresh has complete confidence in the excellence of its products.